Copy code snippet

 Spectrum utilized DSM technology to develop the DX6 radio system which was the first spread spectrum radio system designed for aircraft use.

-Larger airplanes fly faster and farther and have more internal parts that will block the radio signal.
-The DX6 system was designed specifically for park flyers and will not work with larger airplanes.
+Larger airplanes fly faster and farther and have more internal parts that

+Spektrum had to go back to the drawing board and come up with an entirely new coding scheme which is DSM2.
+Spektrum utilized DSM2 technology to develop the Spektrum DX7 radio system.
 This system was the first spread spectrum radio system designed for larger RC aircraft such as glow-powered airplanes.
-Spektrum's DX6i (not to be confused with the DX6) also uses DSM2 technology and can be used with larger aircraft.
+Spektrum's DX6i (not to be confused with the DX6) also uses DSM2 technology and can be used with larger aircraft. |

 The term DSM is often mistakenly used to refer to all spread spectrum radio systems for RC aircraft.
 While this used to be the case, Futaba now has 2.4Ghz radio systems available that uses their own technology.